selimslab/selimslab.github.io/HOME/_tech/crypt.md

 ## Certificates

-In reality, you trust some entity, and it trusts others, so its turtles all the way down
+In reality, you trust some entity, and it trusts others

 For example, imagine you visit a website claiming to be your bank, how can you trust it?